LagradOst/QuickNovel/README.md

 # QuickNovel
 Adfree FOSS Android app for downloading novels.
+It also functions as an Epub reader.

 **Discord:** https://discord.gg/5Hus6fM